Grapeseed Oil: Clears Acne Using Vitamin E And Linoleic Acid

 A natural brand which combines all of the points above is this Sky Organics Grapeseed Oil.

-The last question is application, and here your strategy is very simple indeed – apply a whole layer to your face.
+The final question is application, and your strategy is very simple – apply a thin layer to your whole face.

-Unlike raw honey, grapeseed oil isn’t designed to kill off an individual pimple – its mission is to kill acne in the first place.
-Inundate your whole face with a moderate amount of the oil, and you will supply every single skin cell with the fatty acids they’re starved of.
+Unlike raw honey, grapeseed oil isn’t designed to kill off an individual pimple – its mission is to prevent acne in the first place.
+Inundate your whole face with a moderate amount of the oil, and supply every single skin cell with the fatty acids they’re starved of.

 Show no mercy to your acne, leave no area untouched.
-If you do have a linoleic acid deficiency then you’ll enjoyed reduced inflammation, sebum production, and natural moisturisation.
+If your skin is lacking linoleic acid (remember that it’s unconnected to diet), then you’ll enjoyed reduced inflammation, sebum production, and natural moisturisation.
 You’ll notice a thin oily film after application, but that’s perfectly normal.
-I would apply your grapeseed oil each day for at least a month before judging whether it’s truly been effective for you.
+I would stick to grapeseed oil for at least 1 month before judging its effectiveness.

 Just don’t make the one catastrophic mistake – never eat it!
 Grapeseed oil is a healthy sounding name, but it’s one of the worst foods for acne ever.
-P.acnes bacteria will be watching intently and praying that you put this oil in your body.
+P.acnes bacteria will be watching intently and praying that you put it in your body.

 NEXT: read the 167 page eBook and get the ultimate diet for acne